 Why are companies taking a stand now?

-One reason brands are taking a stand now is that corporate political advocacy allows brands to achieve greater relevance.
-When consumers are living through a pandemic that has led to massive changes in just about every facet of life – from grocery and Christmas shopping habits, to work and socializing – brands may rightfully feel that the status quo doesn’t cut it in terms of communicating with consumers.
+One reason brands are taking a stand now is that corporate political advocacy gives brands more relevance.
+When consumers are living through a pandemic that has led to massive changes in just about every facet of life — from grocery and Christmas shopping habits, to work and socializing — brands may rightfully feel that the status quo doesn’t cut it in terms of communicating with consumers.

-By addressing the broader issues affecting the lives of their consumers and weighing in on social issues, brands can be more relevant than if they simply addressed the specifics of their category.
+By addressing the broader issues affecting the lives of their consumers and weighing in on social issues, brands can be more relevant than if they only address the specifics of their category.

 Another reason to take a stand is that doing so allows brands to act as identity signifiers.
 Marketers and researchers know that consumers’ brand choices are influenced by identity.
 The extent to which consumers shop at Target or Walmart is influenced by more than price and convenience; consumers choose brands because brands help to define who they are or who they want to be, or what they value and prioritize.

 These days, political views tend to be a critical part of many people’s personal identities.
-In the U.S., which is deeply divided along political party lines, individuals’ views on just about every issue, from athletes kneeling during the national anthem to wearing a mask, are affected by politics.
-Thus, brands’ stances on these issues are mechanisms through which they can become a crucial part of consumer’s identities.
+In the US, which is deeply divided along political party lines, a person’s views on just about every issue, from athletes kneeling during the national anthem to wearing a mask, are affected by politics.
+Thus, brands’ stances on these issues are means through which they can become a crucial part of consumers’ identities.

 Is it beneficial for companies to take a stand?

 So should your brand take a stand on a social or political issue?
 Here are a few factors to consider: